-Roland’s making big waves this year at NAMM.
-The first significant drop from the electronic instrument giant in drums and percussion is the TD-27KV.
+Roland made big waves back in 2020 at NAMM.
+The first significant drop from the electronic instrument giant in drums and percussion is the Roland TD-27KV.

 Now, before I begin, let me set the record straight.
 I don’t have any experience with this kit in person.
 These are my opinions and speculations on the new kit.

 The TD-27KV2 is perfect for apartment drummers with a little more cash to spend.
 Music producers in the studio also will benefit from having a high quality electronic kit for recording MIDI performances when using programmed drums.

 - Perfect for learning drums on if budget allows

 The kit is a five-piece electronic drum set with mesh heads, including four cymbals and the drum module.
 Right off the bat, I’m super excited about the pad shells.

 They’re not full shells like you’d see on the Alesis Strike, but they are an improvement over Roland’s regular PD pads.

 Despite being right around $3,000, this V-Drums kit is a mid-level option.
 Roland targets a higher-end consumer, and the price is generally justified.

 Here are some of the features of the TD-27KV: